csaea/quick-references/big_O_reference.md

 # Big O Examples and Notation

-Big O (aka Big Order) is a shorthand way of describing the worst case scenario (or upper bound) of an algorithm's time and space complexity, relative to its input size.
+Big O (aka Big Order) is a shorthand way of measuring the worst case scenario (or upper bound) of an algorithm's time and space complexity, based on its input size.
 With Big O, you don't have to be precise, as its purpose is to only describe how bad it can get.
-If an algorithm has multiple segments with different Big O notations, always go with the slowest one.
+That is, if an algorithm has code blocks with differing Big O complexities, always go with the slowest one.

-For each example below, the input will be a list of 100 numbers, 1 to 100, called `items`.
+For each example below, the input will be a list of 100 numbers, 1 to 100, named `items`.

 ## Constant Complexity - O(1)

-O(1) algorithms always takes the same amount of time, no matter the input size.
-It's the fastest possible speed.
+O(1) algorithms always take the same amount of time, no matter the input size.

 ```python
 def constant_time(items):